Ivan-Klikovac/ffencryption/README.md

 # ffencryption

- Simple command-line file and folder encryption and decryption in C from scratch (folder encryption not yet implemented)
+ Simple command-line file encryption in C from scratch

+ Folder encryption is to be implemented.

  Run ffe -help for usage